dwomble/EDMC-NeutronDancer/README.md

-# EDMC_SpanshRouter
+# SpanshRouter Redux

-This plugin's purpose is to automatically copy to your clipboard the next waypoint on a route you planned using [Spansh](https://www.spansh.co.uk/plotter).
+This plugin's purpose is to make neutron jumping easier by automatically copying the next waypoint on a route you planned using [Spansh](https://www.spansh.co.uk/plotter).

 ## Install

 - If you're on Linux, you'll need to make sure that **xclip** is installed before using the plugin (`sudo apt-get xclip` on Debian based systems).
 - Open your EDMC plugins folder - in EDMC settings, select "Plugins" tab, click the "Open" button.
 - Create a folder inside the plugins folder and call it whatever you want, **SpanshRouter** for instance
-- Download the latest release [here](https://github.com/CMDR-Kiel42/EDMC_SpanshRouter/releases/latest) and unzip it.
+- Download the latest release [here](https://github.com/dwomble/SpanshRouterRedux/releases/latest) and unzip it.
 - Open the folder you created and put all the files and folders you extracted inside
 - Restart EDMC